18th Cavalry (India): Second World War

+Post Independence changes

+When India was partitioned in 1947 and the Indian Army split between the new created states of India and Pakistan, the 18th King Edward's Own Cavalry was allocated to India.

+When India became a republic in 1950, the regiment's title was changed to that of 18th Cavalry.

 Operations in independent India

 Indo-Pakistani War of 1965

 During the Indo-Pakistani War of 1965, the regiment fought a series of isolated armour battles as part of the 1st Armoured Division in the approaches to Sialkot.
-They left behind 29 destroyed enemy tanks and Naib Risaldar Mohd.
+They left behind 29 destroyed enemy tanks, and Naib Risaldar Mohd.
 Ayub Khan was awarded the Vir Chakra.
-7 were mentioned in despatches.
+Seven were mentioned in despatches.

 Indo-Pakistani War of 1971

 During the Indo-Pakistani War of 1971, the regiment saw action in the Fazilka sector.
-Naib Risaldar Noor Mohammed Khan was awarded the Vir Charkra.
+Naib Risaldar Noor Mohammed Khan was awarded the Vir Chakra.

 Other operations

-The regiment has participated in Operation Vijay, Operation Parakram and undertaken counter insurgency operations in Jammu and Kashmir, where it was awarded the GOC-in-C (Northern Command) Unit Citation.
+The regiment has participated in Operation Vijay, Operation Parakram, and undertaken counter-insurgency operations in Jammu and Kashmir, where it was awarded the GOC-in-C (Northern Command) Unit Citation.

 Battle honours

 The regiment was awarded the following battle honours: